| Profit and Loss Online Practice Tests | ||

 The Profit and Loss (P&L) is used to determine the market price of a commodity and the profitability of a firm.
 Every product has a cost and a selling price.
 Based on these pricing, we could calculate the profit or loss for a specific product.
 The key words discussed here include cost price, fixed, variable, and semi-variable cost, selling price, marked price, list price, margin, & so on.

-Selling Price: The amount it is sold for is called its selling prices, abbreviated as S.P.
+Selling Price: The amount it is sold for is called its selling price, abbreviated as S.P.

-Profit or Gain: If Selling Price is greater than Cost Price, the seller is said to have a profit or gain.
+Profit or Gain: If the Selling Price is greater than the Cost Price, the seller is said to have a profit or gain.

-Loss: If Selling Price is less than Cost Price, the seller is said to have incurred a loss.
+Loss: If the Selling Price is less than the Cost Price, the seller is said to have incurred a loss.

 Marked Price Formula (MP): This Price is labelled by shopkeepers to offer a discount to the customers.